VeselinTodorovv/CabTap-DiplomenProekt/readme.md

 * Register a new account or log in with existing credentials.
 * Use the booking interface to:

-    * Enter pickup and destination locations with autocomplete.
+    * Enter pickup and destination locations with address autocomplete.
     * Select preferred taxi type.
     * View calculated distance and fare.
     * Confirm your reservation.